XCFDs are complex instruments. They are high-risk investments with a potential to lose money quickly.

 Possible fees

-A table detailing accepted payment methods, including currencies, minimum amounts, processing times, and potential fees.
+A table detailing various payment methods, their accepted currencies, minimum amounts, processing times, and potential fees.

 Account Types

-Raw ECN accountNot available; no direct-to-market or interbank access
+Raw ECN accountNot available; no direct-to-market ECN pricing

-Islamic accountNot available; swap-free or Sharia options not provided
+Islamic accountNot available; no swap-free or Sharia-compliant options

-Cold storage accountNot available; no crypto wallet or digital asset custody
+Cold storage accountNot available; no crypto wallet or custody service

 Demo account